Mehdirben/curavisionai/README.md

-# CuraVision AI - Digital Healthcare Assistant
+# CuraVision AI - Empowering Your Health

 ## Overview

 CuraVision AI is a Flutter-based mobile application designed to empower patients with AI-powered healthcare tools.
-It provides two primary services:
+It provides three primary services:

 1. **X-Ray Analysis:** AI-driven diagnostics for skeletal anomalies, malformations, and posture issues.
-2. **Medication Composition and Interaction Checker:** A personalized tool to analyze medication ingredients, suggest alternatives, and verify the compatibility of multiple medications.
+2. **Medication Composition and Interaction Checker:** A personalized tool to analyze medication ingredients, suggest alternatives and verify the compatibility of multiple medications.
+3. **Medication Reminder:** Users can set daily reminders to ensure timely medication intake and medical appointments.

 ## Features